-Mortgage Interest Rates On Conventional Loans Versus FHA Loans
+Mortgage Interest Rates On Conventional Versus FHA Loans

-This BLOG On Mortgage Interest Rates On Conventional Versus FHA Loans Was Updated On May 7, 2017
+This BLOG On Mortgage Interest Rates On Conventional Versus FHA Loans Was Updated On November 26th, 2018

 Mortgage Interest Rates On Conventional Loans are more sensitive to credit scores and loan to value than FHA Loans.

 - The higher the borrower’s credit scores, the lower their conventional mortgage rate

 - For the lowest possible conventional mortgage rate, borrower should have 740 credit scores

 - The more down payment they put down on a home purchase, the lower the rate

 - For the best conventional mortgage rate, borrower should put down 25% down payment

 - The higher the credit score, the lower private mortgage insurance is on conventional loans